Merida

 Language

-Spanish is the official language spoken in Merida.
-English is also widely understood in tourist areas, but it is helpful to know some basic Spanish phrases for communication.
+The official language in Merida is Spanish.
+English is also spoken in tourist areas, but knowing some basic Spanish phrases can be helpful for communication with locals.

 Cost Of Living